-A feature that’s appreciated by users is the ability to see matching values in a list as they type in a field.
+Users appreciate the ability to see matching values in a drop-down value list as they type in a field.
 It helps reduce the number of items to choose from, and the more they type, the fewer results they see.
 You can easily implement this kind of type-ahead value list filtering capability in FileMaker!

 A major task we have to accomplish as FileMaker developers and designers is to help reduce complexity for the user.
 Features that help them quickly and accurately find what they’re looking for are very useful and help them complete their tasks more quickly.